ReadMe vs Confluence (2026): API Docs vs Team Wiki — Which Do You Need?

 Who Should Choose What?

 You need an internal team wiki, especially if you use Jira.
-Confluence is free for small teams and provides a comprehensive knowledge management system for engineering organizations.
+Confluence is free for small teams and provides comprehensive knowledge management for engineering organizations.

 Frequently Asked Questions